codsen/codsen/packages/is-media-descriptor/README.md

 ## API - Output

 The program returns an array of zero or more plain objects, each meaning an error.
-Each object's notation is the same as in EMLint (except there's no `ruleId`):
+Each object's notation is the same as in `emlint` ([npm](https://www.npmjs.com/package/emlint)/[monorepo](https://gitlab.com/codsen/codsen/tree/master/packages/emlint/)) (except there's no `ruleId`):

 ```js
 {